Promoting 3R principles through quality science and education

 The Swiss 3R Competence Centre:

-- Promotes high-quality research and care for animals by subsidizing scientific projects of excellence and quality on the 3R principles.
+- Promotes high-quality research and care for animals by subsidising scientific projects of excellence and quality on the 3Rs principle.

-- Develops a 3R education strategy targeted at different educational programmes.
+- Develops a 3Rs education strategy targeted at different educational programmes.

-- Builds a network and communication platform and providing up-to-date information on 3R alternative methods to animal experimentation to stakeholders and all those involved and/or interested on alternatives to animal experimentation.
+- Builds a network and communication platform, providing up-to-date information on the 3Rs principle and alternative methods to animal experimentation to stakeholders and all those interested.

-The centre also monitors the progress made in the implementation of the principles of 3Rs in Switzerland.
-Finally, it offers its services to authorities, teaching bodies and any other interested parties willing to gain additional information on the principles of 3Rs and on alternative methods to animal experimentation.
+The 3RCC also monitors progress made in the implementation of the 3Rs principle in Switzerland.
+It offers its services to authorities, teaching bodies and any other interested parties willing to gain additional information on the 3Rs principle and alternative methods to animal experimentation.

-3RCC activities related to alternative methods to animal experimentation.
+3RCC’s activities and resources related to the 3Rs in animal experimentation.

 Latest 3R news